Misal Pav Recipe

 You want to combine different elements of the dish to transform it into a nourishing, wholesome meal bursting with flavors.

-Sprouted lentils — sprouted moth or Turkey beans is the base or soul of the dish.
+• Sprouted lentils – sprouted moth or Turkey beans is the base and soul of the dish.
 You can make this misal with a combination of moth sprouts and sprouted legumes like green lentils, moong bean, and dry peas.
-Sprout lentils for 1-3 days before you make this dish.
+Sprout lentils for 1-3 days before you make this dish or use store bought for convenience.
+I have also mentioned below how I sprout mine.

-Spice Mix – kolhapuri masala is the spice mix that gives this dish its fiery taste.
-Make it at home or use store bought misal masala.
+• Spice Mix – kolhapuri masala is the spice mix that gives this dish its fiery taste.
+Make it at home following my recipe below or use store bought misal masala.
 Use 2-4 tablespoons of this masala for desired heat levels.

-Fresh veggies, aromatics and herbs — tomatoes, onion, ginger, garlic, curry leaves, tamarind, jaggery, mustard seeds, desiccated or dry coconut, and impart a unique flavor to the cury.
-While I’ve not added boiled potatoes to this recipe, you can add cubed boiled potatoes to the gravy.
+• Fresh veggies, aromatics and herbs – tomatoes, onion, ginger, garlic, curry leaves, tamarind, jaggery, mustard seeds, desiccated or dry coconut, and impart a unique flavor to the curry.
+While I’ve not added boiled potatoes, you can add cubed boiled potatoes to the gravy.

-Toppings: Choose from one of the farsan or namkeen mix.
+• Toppings– Choose from one of the farsan or namkeen mix.
 Simply top with plain sev, ghatia or chivda.
+If you don’t have any, crush some tortilla chips and use them.
 Additional toppings include raw onions and coriander leaves.

-Serve options – include pav, dinner rolls, buns or sliced bread.
+• Serving options – You can go with pav, dinner rolls, buns or sliced bread.
+For a healthier option go with whole grain artisan breads

 More Maharashtrian recipes